Psy-Fer/buttery-eel/README.md

 However, sometimes things go wrong, and the wrapper will temrinate before it terminates the server.

-I will fix this eventually, but for now, here is how you check for the server and then kill it.
+I have mostly fixed this but sometimes it still happens.
+Here is how you check for the server and then kill it.

     # check for guppy instanaces
     ps -ef | grep guppy

     # That might give you a result like this

-    # hasindu  27946 27905 99 19:31 pts/22   01:25:29 /install/ont-guppy-6.1.3/bin/guppy_basecall_server --log_path buttery_guppy_logs --config dna_r9.4.1_450bps_hac_prom.cfg --port 5558 --use_tcp -x cuda:all --max_queued_reads 2000 --chunk_size 2000
+    # hasindu  27946 27905 99 19:31 pts/22   01:25:29 /install/ont-guppy-6.3.7/bin/guppy_basecall_server --log_path buttery_guppy_logs --config dna_r9.4.1_450bps_hac_prom.cfg --port 5558 --use_tcp -x cuda:all --max_queued_reads 2000 --chunk_size 2000

     # using the --port to see that it is indeed the one you started.
-    # you can then kill the process with, where in this case, PID=27946
+    # you can then kill the process with, where in this case, `PID=27946`

     kill <PID>